 Offers for Mathematics include STEP II and III.
 Further information about STEP and preparation support is available on the Maths page.

-Some courses also require an Admissions Assessment.
-The dates and registration details for these assessments vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.
+Some courses also require an admissions test.
+The dates and registration details for these tests vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.

 You will also need to ensure that the subjects you are taking / have taken meet any subject entry requirements for your chosen course.
 These are set out on the subject pages.
 Where the entry requirements for a specific Cambridge course include particular A-level subjects, you will need to show that you have knowledge equivalent to the relevant A-level, if you have not taken the A-level course itself.
 You and your referee can assist assessors by providing details of the topics taught at your school, within each relevant subject.
 It is also helpful to list any major academic achievements outside the classroom.